Redefining financial inclusion with Chimoney

 In this episode of the Future Money Podcast, we convene with Uchi Uchibeke, a technologist and entrepreneur.
 Uchi shares his journey from growing up in Nigeria to securing a scholarship to study in Canada and his experiences with limited hands-on learning opportunities in Nigeria, which led him to pursue further education abroad.
 We also discuss Chimoney, a platform for financial inclusion and economic empowerment that aims to enhance financial services, support digital identities, and adopt the Interledger Protocol.
 To learn more about Chimoney, follow this link.

-🌟The Interledger Salon now has its very own podcast feed!
-Dive into inspiring conversations from our community of innovators and stay connected to the ideas shaping the future. 🎧 Follow the link to listen and subscribe to the Interledger Salon today!!
+Dive into inspiring conversations from our community of innovators and stay connected to the ideas shaping the future.

-Future|Money Podcast by the Interledger Foundation is licensed to the public under CC BY 4.0 Creative Commons License
+The Future | Money podcast is presented by the Interledger Foundation and licensed to the public under a Creative Commons CC BY 4.0 License.

 Download transcript (.srt)